-This review indicates that a personalised discharge plan probably brings about a small reduction in hospital length of stay (mean difference − 0.73 days) and readmission rates for elderly patients who were admitted to hospital with a medical condition, and may increase patient satisfaction.
-It may also increase professionals' satisfaction, though there is little evidence to support this.
-It is not clear if discharge planning reduces costs to the health services.
+We found 33 trials that compared personalised discharge plans versus standard discharge care.
+This review indicates that a personalised discharge plan probably leads to a very small reduction in hospital length of stay and probably slightly reduces readmission rates for people who were admitted to hospital with a medical condition, and may increase patient satisfaction.
+There is little evidence on health status, or the cost of discharge planning to the health service.

-Discharge planning is a routine feature of health systems in many countries.
-The aim of discharge planning is to reduce hospital length of stay and unplanned readmission to hospital, and to improve the co-ordination of services following discharge from hospital.
-This is the third update of the original review.
+Discharge planning is a routine feature of health systems in many countries that aims to reduce delayed discharge from hospital, and improve the co-ordination of services following discharge from hospital and reduce the risk of hospital readmission.
+This is the fifth update of the original review.

 To assess the effectiveness of planning the discharge of individual patients moving from hospital.

 We searched CENTRAL, MEDLINE, Embase and two trials registers on 20 April 2021.
 We searched two other databases up to 31 March 2020.
 We also conducted reference checking, citation searching and contact with study authors to identify additional studies.

 Randomised trials that compared an individualised discharge plan with routine discharge that was not tailored to individual participants.
 Participants were hospital inpatients.

 Two review authors independently undertook data analysis and quality assessment using a pre-designed data extraction sheet.
 We grouped studies by older people with a medical condition, people recovering from surgery, and studies that recruited participants with a mix of conditions.
 We calculated risk ratios (RRs) for dichotomous outcomes and mean differences (MDs) for continuous data using fixed-effect meta-analysis.
 When combining outcome data it was not possible because of differences in the reporting of outcomes, we summarised the reported results for each trial in the text.